DevrMichael/DevrMichael/README.md

 Besides my software developer expertise, I have a rich history in building WordPress websites since 2014.
 This diverse background has provided me with a unique perspective, allowing me to seamlessly bridge the gap between traditional and modern web development practices.

-My one year of professional experience as a front-end developer has taught me the power of collaboration and communication, both within the team and with clients.
-I believe in fostering an environment of openness and creativity, where everyone's input is valued, leading to remarkable outcomes.

 As a fluent speaker of English and Norwegian, I can effectively communicate and collaborate with international teams and clients, making me a versatile asset in any global setting.

 # 🔭 I’m currently working on ...